Q: Why does it look like I am looking through a tunnel at lower power?

 A: At U.S. Optics we recognize and appreciate the hard work and especially the sacrifices made by all of our men and women in uniform.
 We do offer a special discount to all who have or are currently serving our country in uniform.
 Please call to take advantage of this special offer.

 Q: What type of battery does the lit reticle use?

-A: All commercially off the shelf (COTS) optics are MIL-A-8625 Type III Hard Anodized in Matte black finish.
-Custom built scopes can be anodized in many different colors.
-Contact us directly or configure your scope online.
-Keep in mind that custom built scopes take a minimum of 16 weeks to build.
+All of our off the shelf optics are Type III Hard Anodized in Black.
+Custom built scopes can be cerakoted in many different colors.
+Please see the options listed in the scope configurator page.
+Keep in mind that custom scopes take a minimum of 16 weeks to build.